Salixandom/AniHub/README.md

-# AniHub 🎌
+# AniHub 🌼

 🌐 **Live Site:** [AniHub](https://anihubb.netlify.app/)

-AniHub is a full-stack anime discovery and streaming portal inspired by popular platforms like MyAnimeList, AniWave, and AniList.
-It allows users to browse anime, view new releases, upcoming shows, and get personalized recommendations.
+AniHub is a full-stack anime discovery and streaming portal inspired by platforms like MyAnimeList, AniWave, and AniList.
+It allows users to browse anime, view new and upcoming shows, and receive personalized recommendations.
 Built using modern web technologies with a clean and responsive UI.

 ---